AgnieszkaMucha/ParticlePhysics/index.md

    - study the data set:
    It contains 160 000 simulated events of D and Ds decays to three hadrons (kaons or pions).

  ### Working environment
+HEP analysis usually require [ROOT framework](https://root.cern/).
+You can use ROOT in Windows but I strongly  discourage you from doing this.
+Instead you can either:
+- use our group server `lhcbd1` (access through taurus), see [here](lhcbd1.md)
+- use your personal computer with VM and install ROOT, see [here](lhcbd1.md)
+- upload our VM and become a happy user of well-configured VM, ROOT and conda application [here](lhcbd1.md)

  ### ROOT
  [ROOT - basis](Root.md)

  ### C++ or Py?
 This is the question...
-Well, why not both?
+Well, why not trying both?
 Below you can find example of the same analysis in ROOT in C++ and Python scenario.

 https://indico.cern.ch/event/704163/contributions/2936719/